The-Strategy-Unit/renal_evidence_map/README.md

 ## About

-Evidence maps are a way of visually displaying the body of literature in a specific field in order to show gaps in evidence or study characteristics.
+Evidence maps are a way to visually display the body of literature in a specific field in order to show gaps in evidence or study characteristics.

-This shiny application will allow for the interactive exploration of the literature through tools such as evidence maps and text searching.

-The application currently uses a dataset containing information about each evidence, such as author, publication date, and study characteristics.
-This information is then used to create an evidence map of all of the evidence as well as a free text search in order to search the evidence in the dataset by their title or author.

-This app was originally built off of [an evidence map for the New Hospital Programme](https://github.com/The-Strategy-Unit/nhp_evidence_maps).

-Future plans for this application are:

-- To extract keywords from literature within the dataset
-- To allow the user to pull additional literature into the application
-- To allow the user to download literature within the dataset
-- To have an application that can be repurposed to work with evidence from a range of different fields.
+This repository contains a Shiny app that allows interactive exploration of evidence that supports renal-services modelling.
+The user can select from different categories and years to present a table and chart of the relevant papers.
+There is also a table of information about all papers that can be filtered and searched.

 ## Developer notes

-<details><summary>Click for detail.</summary>
+### Deploy

+To re-deploy the app to Connect, run the `deployApp()` call in `dev/03_deploy.R`.
+This step will read the unique `appId` from the `rsconnect/` folder in the project root.
+You won't have an `rsconnect/` folder if you haven't deployed this app before, so you'll have to write in the app ID manually.
+It can be found under 'Content ID' in the Settings > Info menu after you log in to Posit Connect and view the app.

 ### Update pinned data

-The underlying data for this app can be updated independently of the app.
-The data is stored as a 'pin' on Posit Connect.
-The app will read the data from the pin using [{pins}](https://pins.rstudio.com/) when the user reaches the app.
+The underlying data for this app is a spreadsheet, tabs of which are extracted and stored as a 'pin' on Posit Connect.
+The app reads data from the pin using [the {pins} package](https://pins.rstudio.com/).
 You can overwrite the existing pin and it will create a new version; you can see and revert to earlier versions of the pin if needed.

-This is some illustrative code to update the pinned data:
+Below is some illustrative code to update the pinned data.
+You must have access to and permissions for Posit Connect to be able to run this code.

 ``` r
 # Connect to board